How not to raise a selfish child in a one-child family?

 - «My husband and I tried to never overburden our daughter with household chores.
 We thought that when she grew up, she would be willing to help us on her own.
 However, she is now 15 years old, and she cannot even dust the surfaces in her room.
 She expects that I will do it for her».

 Introduce your child to household chores starting from a young child.
-A 3-year old is already capable of putting their toys away and of dressing themselves.
+A 3-year-old is already capable of putting their toys away and of dressing themselves.
 Gradually increase the areas of your child’s responsibilities.
 Make sure that every task has been followed through until the end and that you have recognized that those tasks have been completed.

 - «My son is 1,5 years old.
-He throws tantrums quite often, asks me to hold him all the time, does not want to fall asleep alone in his bed.
+He throws tantrums quite often, asks me to hold him all the time, and does not want to fall asleep alone in his bed.
 I am afraid that when he grows up, he becomes an egoist if I will be fulfilling all of his requests».

-The manifestations of «healthy» selfishness before the age of 3 years old, are perfectly normal.
+The manifestations of «healthy» selfishness before the age of 3 years old are perfectly normal.
 With its help, the child interacts with the outside world and obtains a corresponding reaction.
-The child may throw tantrums if they feel discomfort, if they experience pain or if they lack human interaction.
+The child may throw tantrums if they feel discomfort if they experience pain, or if they lack human interaction.
 Also, the child may sense the tense atmosphere in the family, and react to it accordingly.

-- «I heard by accident that my 5-year old daughter was showing off in front of her girlfriends at kindergarten.
+- «I heard by accident that my 5-year-old daughter was showing off in front of her girlfriends at kindergarten.
 She was saying that she is the best at drawing, that she can climb the highest hill and that she will have the prettiest dress at the school play.
 May this be considered as egotistical behavior?»

-Try to display interest not only in the successes of your child, but to also ask them about their friends, acquaintances and classmates – what they’ve achieved and what their successes are.
+Try to display interest not only in the successes of your child but to also ask them about their friends, acquaintances, and classmates – what they’ve achieved and what their successes are.
 Express your compassion for your child’s friend who has failed a test, and joy for a classmate who has won first place at a competition.

 - «My own childhood has not been full of joy: my father had a drinking problem and my mother was struggling to make ends meet.
 Tasty food or expensive toys was not something I had.
 Therefore, I made sure that my son had everything, I was buying him everything he asked for.
-At 5 years of age, he already has his own tablet, a small racing car, and only branded clothes.
+At 5 years of age, he already has his tablet, a small racing car, and only branded clothes.
 We put him into an expensive private school, and this is when it all started: «Dad, I want to go to Paris for the weekend like Tom», «Dad, I want to have a big house with a swimming pool like John».
 Without any doubt, I give a lot to my son, however, my financial abilities are not endless.
-But my son gets upset, starts screaming that he is not being treated well in his family and saying that we don’t love them.
+But my son gets upset and starts screaming that he is not being treated well in his family and saying that we don’t love them.
 Have I really raised a self-centered child?
 All I wanted was the best for him, I wanted him to have everything he needs…»

 Departing from good intentions, parents often contribute to the development of a child’s egoistic manifestations, which happens when the child receives everything they ask for, right away.
 Having grown up a little, such children turn into skilled manipulators and «blackmailers».
 Their appetites grow, and with them, grows their confidence that everyone around them is there to satisfy their needs.

-If parents do not change their educational tactics, they are risking raising a greedy, insensitive individual focused on non-stop consumption and always putting their own benefit first.
+If parents do not change their educational tactics, they are risking raising a greedy, insensitive individual focused on non-stop consumption and always putting their benefit first.

 When a second child becomes part of the family